ReactiveSets/toubkal/README.md

 ##### Features in progress:

+- Out-of-band fetchable global 'trace' dataflow for: exceptions, errors, and debug information

+- Intergrate Safe Complex Query expressions into Query and Query_Tree

+- Refactor class model, extract input and output attributes and methods to Input and Output plug classes

+- Finalize transactions model, including solution for graph diamond issue

+##### Features already developped:

 - Authentication with Passport
   - Provider credentials from configuration
   - User Identities Management
   - Dynamic Routes Management
   - Integration with express

-- Out-of-band fetchable global 'trace' dataflow for: exceptions, errors, and debug information

-- Intergrate Safe Complex Query expressions into Query and Query_Tree

-- Refactor class model, extract input and output attributes and methods to Input and Output plug classes

-##### Features already developped:

 - Safe Complex Query expressions:
   - Sanitized for safe execution on server even when crafted by untrusted clients